-Scavenger hunts, paintballing, and escape rooms can be fun but do they really help to build your team or do they just reinforce divisions?
+Scavenger hunts, paintballing, and escape rooms can be fun but do they really help to build your team or do they just reinforce behaviours and divisions?
 Here's why you need to get your team outside into nature instead.

 photo: PlusX at a School of the Wild team day.
 Courtesy PlusX.